-If a farming operation decided to utilize water from the Floridan aquifer, it is likely that the withdrawal rate would be lower.
-The unit costs of utilizing this water would likely be higher.
-Small-scale treatment technologies to reduce the salt content of brackish water are anticipated to be the major component of the cost.
-The 2005 - 2006 KB Plan Update states that brackish water may be used, untreated, for some agricultural purposes, so for some users the costs associated with use of the brackish water supply may be less as the treatment process can be eliminated.
+If a farming operation decided to utilize water from the lower Floridan aquifer, it is likely that their withdrawal rate would be relatively low and so the per-unit cost of utilizing this water would likely be higher.
+Smallscale treatment technologies to reduce the salt content of brackish water are anticipated to be the major component of the cost.
+However, as noted in the 2005 - 2006 Kissimmee Basin Water Supply Plan Update, brackish water may be used, untreated, for some agricultural purposes, so for some users the costs associated with use of the brackish water supply may be less as the treatment process can be eliminated.